Scientific Name

 Description

 Cremnophila nutans is a small succulent with woody stems topped with a quite compact rosette of highly succulent leaves.
 It branches sparingly from the base.
-The stems grow up to 32 inches (80 cm) long and up to 1.1 inches (2.8 cm) in diameter, at first erect, becoming decumbent as they elongate.
-They are shiny green becoming brown with age.
-The leaves are dark green or grayish-green and covered with dull wax.
-They are obovate–spatulate, slightly rounded at the apex, up to 2.8 inches (7 cm) long, and up to 1.2 inches (3 cm) wide.
+The stems can grow up to 32 inches (80 cm) long and up to 1.1 inches (2.8 cm) in diameter, at first erect, becoming decumbent as they elongate.
+They are shiny green, becoming brown with age.
+The leaves are dark green or grayish-green and covered with a dull wax.
+They are obovate–spatulate, slightly rounded at the apex, measuring up to 2.8 inches (7 cm) long and 1.2 inches (3 cm) wide.

 - ×Cremneria 'Leisal'